This article has been updated to reflect Veterans Affairs Secretary Robert Wilkie’s recommendation.

 It added, “We find no merit in the government’s arguments to the contrary.”

-Veterans groups now want the Department of Veterans Affairs (VA) to abide by the ruling, which could lead to disability benefits for thousands, rather than appeal it.
+Veterans groups now want the VA to abide by the ruling, which could lead to disability benefits for thousands, rather than appeal it.
 The VA has until April 29 to file an appeal to the Supreme Court.

-The veterans’ letter, sent Tuesday night, called on Trump to direct Wilkie “to immediately begin implementing this decision so that justice is finally provided to the men and women who served in Vietnam, suffered from the devastating long-term health effects of Agent Orange exposure, but who today are denied the benefits and health care they have earned.”
+The veterans groups’ letter, sent March 12, called on Trump to direct Wilkie “to immediately begin implementing this decision so that justice is finally provided to the men and women who served in Vietnam, suffered from the devastating long-term health effects of Agent Orange exposure, but who today are denied the benefits and health care they have earned.”

 The letter was signed by DAV, the Veterans of Foreign Wars, the American Legion, the Paralyzed Veterans of America, AMVETS, the Military Order of the Purple Heart, the Fleet Reserve Association, the Association of the United States Navy, Vietnam Veterans of America and the Military Officers Association of America.

 “We have urged the VA to accept this ruling and immediately start reviewing and adjudicating every incorrect decision dating back to 1997, as this is simply the right thing to do for veterans,” Dennis Nixon, national commander of DAV, said in a statement.

 DAV, representing more than 1 million members, also called for Congress to pass blue water Navy legislation to protect the court’s decision and “ensure all Blue Water Navy Vietnam veterans receive the benefits they earned through service.”